 Visiting the Step Pyramid of Djoser requires some crouching to walk down a short sloping tunnel.
 The tunnel is both the entrance and exit, and you will be able to turn around if uncomfortable.
-You can opt to wait for the group outside the pyramid if you prefer - there are many alternative things of interest at the Sakkara site.
+You can opt to wait for the group outside the pyramid if you prefer.

-Day 5: Alexandria
+Day 5: Alexandria Meals: B, L, D

 Take the desert road to Alexandria, on Egypt's northern coast.
-This afternoon, discover Alexandria's breathtaking highlights, from the Roman theatre to the beautifully-carved Catacombs of Kom el Shoqafa, a 2nd century construction and one of the Seven Wonders of the Middle Ages.
+This afternoon, discover Alexandria's breathtaking highlights, from the Roman theatre to the beautifully carved Catacombs of Kom el Shoqafa, a 2nd century construction and one of the Seven Wonders of the Middle Ages.
 Three tiers of underground tombs are found here, with atmospheric reliefs of gods and serpentine spirits carved into the walls.
-Pause to admire the renovated 15th-century Qaitbay

-Citadel, once an important defensive stronghold on

-Africa's Mediterranean coastline.
+Pause to admire the renovated 15th-century Qaitbay Citadel, once one of the most important defensive strongholds of Africa's Mediterranean coastline.

 Catacombs of Kom el Shoqafa - An underground archaeological site, considered one of the Seven Wonders of the Middle Ages and are the largest known Roman burial site in Egypt.
-They consist of three tiers of tombs and chambers cut 35m into the bedrock, with otherworldly wall art creating a sense of mystery and grandeur.
-Multiple families were buried here, along with one hall dedicated to the horses of the Emperor Caracalla.
+They consist of three tiers of tombs and chambers cut 35m into the bedrock.

-Qaitbay Citadel - A 15th century defensive fortress, located at the entrance of the eastern harbour and built upon the ruins of the famous Lighthouse of Alexandria.
-It was built by the Mamluk sultans for the purpose of defending Alexandria from the advances of the Ottoman Empire.
-Though damaged by British bombardment in 1882, it has since been restored to its former glory.
+Qaitbay Citadel - A 15th Century defensive fortress located at the entrance of the eastern harbor and built upon the ruins of the Lighthouse of Alexandria.
+It was built for the purpose of defending Alexandria from the advances of the Ottoman Empire.